henry861010/wordcard_v2_redux/README.md

 # wordcard
 Wordcar is a ReactJS-based web application that serves as your word management tool.
-It's a side project dedicated to honing your front-end web development skills.
+It's a side project dedicated to honing my front-end web development skills.
 With Wordcar, you can efficiently manage your vocabulary and practice your web development skills simultaneously.
 ## introduction
 ### function
 1. record the word through the web browser